 Music Therapy Activities for the Elderly

-Providing great musical experiences for seniors is one of those things — it may not be at the top of most ‘key elements of care’ lists you might consult when deciding on an assisted living home, but it can make a huge difference nonetheless.
+Providing great musical experiences for seniors is just one of those things… it may not be at the top of most ‘key elements of care’ lists that folks look at when deciding on an assisted living home, but it can make a huge difference nonetheless.
 The world-famous composer Hans Christian Andersen once said, “Where words fail, music speaks.”

 Concerts, Concerts, Concerts!

 We shared it in the previous post too, but it’s exciting and relevant enough to mention twice: we recently had our first live entertainment on campus since March of 2020!
 Two very talented musicians from Kenyon College came to fill the halls of OESH with rapturous music again.
 They did such a great job and really brought smiles to so many of our faces.

 And wouldn’t you know it… Elvis showed up too!
 He came in from Memphis to shake, rattle, and roll for a while with our star-struck seniors and care staff.
 Wow… what a show! 🙂

 Even more recently, we had a couple other musical performances that our elders LOVED.
 The first was from a singer who accompanied herself on piano wonderfully.
 The other show was a steel drums performance!
 That certainly isn’t something we get to see every day.

 So yeah… the takeaway in case you missed it: we’re jumping back into music pretty hard lately.
 It’s been a real blast, and I don’t think anyone’s ready to quit dancing just yet either…

 We just had the official OESH house piano tuned, which means we don’t have to rely on the calendar for all of our musical moments.
 Some of the Elders on campus really enjoy playing, and we love hearing them.
 Having the piano available and in good shape for their talents is a joy to us all.

 3 Ways to Incorporate Music Therapy For the Elderly